AldieNightStar/el_js/docs/Animation.md

     // Set animation to be repeating
     ani.repeat(true)

-    // Set how much time ALL the animation will go
-    // It will automatically calculate time per each frame ani.time(3000)
+    // Set time for single frame in milliseconds (Default: 50) ani.time(100)

     // Use existing line (ElAnimationLine)
     //   instead of:   ani.newLine(...)